AignerZar/Stats202/Final_Project/README.md

-# STATS 202 – Final Projecz
+# STATS 202 – Final Project

 The Repository contains my solutions of the Final Project in the course **STATS 202** (Stanford University).
 The coding exercises were programmed in **Python**, also the Latex file is contained in this repository, whereas the Latex file represents